mbarnfield63/HZZ_Analysis/README.md

 The user can define what data they wish to include within the plot by modifying the samples.json file in the main directory.

 ## Run
-The number of workers can be defined within the [docker-compose file](https://github.com/mbarnfield63/HZZ_Analysis/blob/master/docker-compose.yml).
+The number of workers for the swarm can be defined within the [docker-compose file](https://github.com/mbarnfield63/HZZ_Analysis/blob/master/docker-compose.yml).

-All building of the images, and running the services can be achieved using simply `docker compose up`.
+Functions for swarm mode:
+- Initialise swarm functionality using: `docker swarm init`
+- Start the swarm using: `docker stack deploy -c docker-compose.yml <stack_name>`
+- Add/remove workers using: `docker service scale worker=<number>`
+- Restart/update operator & output using: `docker service update --image <new_image> <service_name>`

 The plot will be saved within the directory this is run from (example plot shown in directory).